 Windows Snipping Tool

 If you want more functionality than just getting a full-screen screenshot, the Windows OS has another tool to boast.
-The Snipping Tool can take screenshot on Windows 10 and deliver extra functionalities that can prove to be useful for more purposes.
+The Snipping Tool can take a screenshot on Windows 10 and deliver extra functionalities that can prove useful for more purposes.

-And since it can deliver high-quality full screen snapshots of anything on your screen, you can also use it as a wallpaper.
+And since it can deliver high-quality full-screen snapshots of anything on your screen, you can also use it as wallpaper.
 Here’s a short guide to learn to use this app.

 - Step 2: Once it is on, you may click the New button or click the drop-down arrow next to it to show the available style of screenshots that you want to take.

 - Step 3: By default, the Snipping Tool takes a screenshot in a rectangular snip.
-But if you click on the drop-down button, you will find that there are four other styles available: Free-form Snip, Rectangular Snip, Windows Snip, and Full-screen Snip.
+But if you click on the drop-down button, you will find four other styles available: Free-form Snip, Rectangular Snip, Windows Snip, and Full-screen Snip.

 - Step 4: To take a screenshot, click on the New button.
 Start choosing a region of the screen that you want to save or go full screen.

 Here is a third-party app that I have been using for the last couple of years.
 A Lightshot app is a screenshot tool that offers useful features.
 It is small, free, and light on the system resources.
-Perfect to take screenshot on Windows 10 for free.
+Perfect for taking a screenshot on Windows 10 for free.

-- Step 1: Get the Lightshot app from this link and install immediately.
+- Step 1: Get the Lightshot app from this link and install it immediately.

 - Step 2: Once the app is ready, you can press the Print Screen (PrtScn) button, and the screen will suddenly dim.

-- Step 3: Now point the mouse on which region of the screen that you want to screenshot.
+- Step 3: Now, point the mouse to which region of the screen you want to screenshot.

-- Step 4: After you establish the part of the screen that you want to record, you will be presented of the options that you can do to the image.
+- Step 4: After you establish the part of the screen that you want to record, you will be presented with the options that you can do to the image.